Which place is cheaper, Alexandria or Austin?

 When we compare the travel costs of actual travelers between Austin and Alexandria, we can see that Austin is more expensive.
 And not only is Alexandria much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Alexandria would let you spend less money overall.
 Or, you could decide to spend more money in Alexandria and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Austin would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Austin than you might in Alexandria.

-Austin is bigger, and its population is about 5.3 times larger than the population of Alexandria.
-When comparing the population of Austin vs. Alexandria, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Austin has a larger population, and is about 5 times larger than the population of Alexandria.
+When comparing the sizes of Austin and Alexandria, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.